Codebrahma/codebrahma.github.io/work/prism.markdown

 ### About

-Prism is marketing team management softwares
+Prism is a marketing team management software

 It works like klout.
-Your employees social networking accounts are linked to prism.
+Your employee's social networking accounts are linked to prism.
 Prism monitors these accounts and creates a klout score for them based on a complex algorithm